cfenollosa/os-tutorial/21-shell/README.md

 **Goal: Clean the code a bit and parse user input**

-In this lesson we will do tho things.
+In this lesson we will do two things.
 First, we will clean up the code a bit, so it is ready for further lessons.
 During the previous ones I tried to put things in the most predictable places, but it is also a good exercise to know when the code base is growing and adapt it to current and further needs.